jameshughes89/cs201/src/site/outline/outline.rst

     * students who encounter serious health or other personal difficulties are encouraged to contact the professor.

 Email Contact
 =============

-As far as you are concerned, my name is Dr. Hughes or Professor Hughes.
+As far as you are concerned, my name is Dr. So n' so or Professor So n' so.

 I may need to send email messages to the whole class or to students individually.
 Email will be sent to the StFX email address assigned to students.
 It is the responsibility of the student to read this email on a regular basis.
 You may